 In a few clicks we can analyze your entire application and see what components are vulnerable in your application, and suggest you quick fixes.Test your applications

-Affected versions of this package are vulnerable to Deserialization of Untrusted Data.
-The serialization mechanism does not have a list of classes allowed for serialization/deserialization, which makes it possible to run arbitrary code when 3-rd party vulnerable classes are present in Ignite classpath.
-The vulnerability can be exploited if the one sends a specially prepared form of a serialized object to one of the deserialization endpoints of some Ignite components - discovery SPI, Ignite persistence, Memcached endpoint, socket steamer.
+Affected versions of this package are vulnerable to Arbitrary Code Execution.
+It's serialization mechanism does not have a list of classes allowed for serialization/deserialization, which makes it possible to run arbitrary code when 3-rd party vulnerable classes are present in Ignite classpath.
+The vulnerability can be exploited if a malicious user sends a specially prepared form of a serialized object to

 Serialization is a process of converting an object into a sequence of bytes which can be persisted to a disk or database or can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Serialization is commonly used for communication (sharing objects between multiple hosts) and persistence (store the object state in a file or a database).
 It is an integral part of popular protocols like Remote Method Invocation (RMI), Java Management Extension (JMX), Java Messaging System (JMS), Action Message Format (AMF), Java Server Faces (JSF) ViewState, etc.